Thomasssb1/code-snippet/README.md

 ### Warning

-This is currently under development and I cannot guarantee it works (definitely does not work at the moment).
-Check back soon!
+This is currently under development and so currently only java works as intended.
+I am planning on adding the intended languages as mentioned previously, for now if you want to add any language look at [manually adding a language](#manual-support).